richiebful/shogi/docs/softDevNotes.md

-1.Title page with the event title, the conference city and state, and the year; one (1) page
+1. Title page with the event title, the conference city and state, and the year; one (1) page
 2. Table of contents; pages as needed
 3. Research about the problem; one (1) page
 4. Description of the team’s project, including the problem and the solution for the problem, and an explanation of the project’s social or educational value; up to two (2) pages
 5. Plan of Work log that indicates preparation for the event, as noted by date, task, time involved, team member(s) responsible, and comments (See Plan of Work log); one (1) page
 6. Documentation of the use of a software development process, including the following:
 a.
 Project requirements; one (1) page
 b.
 High-level software design; one (1) page